hithaishy/Scraping-Project/README.md

 How to run locally :
 First you need to install nodejs on your computer
-Then navigate to this project folder and enter "node <filename>"
+Then navigate to this project folder and enter "node filename"